Indicator Climate

 Comment

-While payments for thermal insulation projects remained constant at a high level, building services projects increased by a further +31%.
+While payments for thermal insulation projects continued to rise slightly at a high level, payments for building services projects have more than tripled since 2019.
 In most cases, these involve replacing oil heating systems with air source heat pumps.
-Heating system replacements form the largest category (33%), ahead of thermal insulation projects (30%) and system renovations (21%).
-The strong momentum in this area lead to a record CO2 impact in 2022.
+As a result, they are now the category with the highest payments (41%), ahead of thermal insulation projects (26%) and system renovations (18%).
+The strong momentum in this area lead to a record CO2 impact in 2023.

-Thanks to the measures supported by the Buildings Programme since 2010, 0.88 million tonnes of CO2 can be saved each year, calculated over the lifetime of the systems in question (Fig. CO2 impact of the Buildings Programme).
-To provide a comparison: According to the national greenhouse gas inventory, annual CO2 emissions from the Swiss building stock decreased by around 5 million tonnes of CO2 between 1990 and 2022.
-With a sustained impact of 0.88 million tonnes of CO2, the Buildings Programme plays a major role in the energy and climate policy instrument mix.
+Thanks to the measures supported by the Buildings Programme since 2010, 1.064 million tonnes of CO2 can be saved each year, calculated over the lifetime of the systems in question (Fig. CO2 impact of the Buildings Programme).

 The energy reference area of buildings constructed or refurbished to the Minergie-P® standard rose continuously up to 2013 (Fig. Minergie® standard buildings).
-Since 2015, energy reference areas have stagnated at a relatively high level.
+Since 2015, energy reference areas have stagnated at a relatively high level, with increased values in the last three years.
 The Minergie-A® standard energy reference area has also increased slightly since 2011.

 The amounts paid out each year under the Buildings Programme have been rising continuously since 2017.
 Since the impact of the measures extends over several years, the cumulative impact increases every year.
 The trend is therefore assessed as positive.
 However, because the great potential for reducing emissions in the buildings sector is far from being achieved, the state is assessed as negative.